-- (a) The Secretary or the Attorney General may bring a civil action against any person, State agency, or other legal entity who has unlawfully encroached upon, usurped, or otherwise violated or interfered with the public trust rights of the people of the State to freely use and enjoy the ocean and estuarine beaches or legal rights of access to such public trust resources.
+- The Secretary or the Attorney General may bring a civil action against any person, State agency, or other legal entity who has unlawfully encroached upon, usurped, or otherwise violated or interfered with the public trust rights of the people of the State to freely use and enjoy the ocean, inlet, and estuarine beaches or legal rights of access to such public trust resources.
 The Secretary or the Attorney General may seek an injunction to restrain the violation or interference, an injunction to prevent future violations or interference, a permanent or mandatory preliminary injunction to restore the resources to an undisturbed condition, and damages.
 The civil action shall be brought in the superior court of the county in which the violation or interference occurred.
-If the court finds that an unlawful violation or interference with public trust rights has occurred, the court shall, at a minimum, restrain the violation or interference, order restoration of the resources, and award damages for the violation or interference with the public trust resources or access to the ocean and estuarine beaches.
-A civil action brought under this section does not relieve any party to the action from any civil or criminal penalty otherwise prescribed for the violation. - (b) To order alteration or removal of a structure, a court must make written findings that: - (1) The structure causes or will cause a significant interference with public trust rights to use and enjoy the beaches; - (2) The public will be deprived of reasonable use and enjoyment of the beach unless the structure is altered or removed; and - (3) The benefit to the public of altering or removing the structure outweighs the harm to the owner of the structure." - Sec.
+If the court finds that an unlawful violation or interference with public trust rights has occurred, the court shall, at a minimum, restrain the violation or interference, order restoration of the resources, and award damages for the violation or interference with the public trust resources or access to the ocean, inlet, and estuarine beaches.
+If the court finds that no unlawful violation or interference with public trust rights has occurred, the court in its discretion may award costs, including reasonable attorney's fees, to the prevailing party.
+If the court finds that an unlawful violation or interference with public trust rights has occurred, the court in its discretion may award costs, including attorney's fees, to the State.
+A civil action brought under this section does not relieve any party to the action from any civil or criminal penalty otherwise prescribed for the violation. - (b) To order alteration or removal of a structure, a court must make written findings that: - (1) The structure causes or will cause a significant interference with public trust rights to use and enjoy the beaches;

+1991 GENERAL ASSEMBLY OF NORTH CAROLINA 1 (2) The public will be deprived of reasonable use and enjoyment of the 2 beach unless the structure is altered or removed; 3 (3) The benefit to the public of altering or removing the structure 4 outweighs the harm to the owner of the structure; and 5 (4) The removal of the structure will not interfere with the lawful exercise 6 of littoral or riparian rights."
+7 Sec.
 2. This act becomes effective 1 October 1992.